-Under the Fair Credit Collection Practices Act, 15 USC 1692, (FDCPA) collectors can only call you between the hours of 8:00 a.m. and 9:00 p.m. you time zone, not theirs.
+Collectors can only call you between the hours of 8:00 a.m. and 9:00 p.m. you time zone, not theirs.
 Early morning and late night calls are violations under the act.

 If I don’t owe the debt can they keep harassing me?

 No, they are in violation of the law.
-You should send a cease communication letter, a copy of one is on this website.
+You should send a cease communication letter, Click to go to cease communication form letter.
 Be sure to send it certified mail.
-If they continue to call you after you get the green card proving they got the letter, call a consumer attorney.
-They can call you one more time to tell you they are stopping collection efforts or that they are going to sue you, but they rarely do, for those purposes.
+If they continue to call you after you get the green card proving they got the letter, call us.
+They can call you one more time to tell you they are stopping collection efforts or that they are going to sue you, but they rarely do.

 Can they call my work?

 Yes but only one time to verify your location information.
 If you tell them you aren’t allowed to get calls at work they must stop calling.
 They can’t discuss your debt with anyone beside you.
 Many clients tell us the collector calls their work repeatedly.
-If they call more than once or discuss the debt with anyone besides you they are in violation of the FDCPA and should be pursued with a consumer attorney.
+If they call more than once or discuss the debt with anyone besides you they are in violation of the FDCPA.

-What about garnishing my wages?
 One collector told me that he was going to call my employer and have my wages garnished if I don’t pay.
 Before they do they have to do ALL of the following first:

-- get an order from the court and
+- then get an order from the court and

-- finally serve your employer with the order.
+- finally have the sheriff serve your employer with the order.